MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-ads/readme.txt

 = visitor conditions =

-serve ads by conditions based on the visitor.
+Serve ads by conditions based on the visitor.
 [List of all visitor conditions](https://wpadvancedads.com/manual/visitor-conditions/)

-* display or hide a banner by device: mobile and tablet or desktop
+* display or hide a banner by device: mobile, tablet, or desktop
 * display or hide a banner by role and for logged-in visitors
-* advanced visitor conditions: geolocation, previously visited URL (referrer), user capability, browser language, browser and device included in [Advanced Ads Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-pro-2)
+* advanced visitor conditions: geolocation, previously visited URL (referrer), user capability, browser language, browser, and browser width included in [Advanced Ads Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-pro-2)
-* display ads by browser width with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/?utm_source=wporg&utm_medium=link&utm_campaign=wp-features-responsive-1)

 > **Fantastic plugin and outstanding support**
 > I tried at least three other ad plugins for WordPress and ‘Advanced Ads’ is by and far the best one.
 Last but not least in the support.
 The first port of call are a number of excellent tutorials.
 And finally the hands on support.
 I don’t quite know how he does it but the speed and depth of responses are absolutely amazing.